-- · Breathe fresh air by opening windows - Spend as much time as you can outside in fresh air. - Control mold: - Clean the bathroom and kitchen often. - Fix any water leaks. - Close windows and run your air conditioner (AC) or your dehumidifier. - Clean any mold you see or smell with a solution of 1 cup (or less) of bleach mixed with 1 gallon of water. - NEVER mix bleach with ammonia. - Clean the interior often to get rid of dust and pet fur which can irritate your nose and throat. - DO NOT use bug spray inside your trailer. - DO NOT smoke inside your RV.
-In addition to causing damage to your RV, tobacco smoke releases formaldehyde and other air pollutants.
+- · Breathe fresh air by opening windows

+- · Spend as much time as you can outside in fresh air.

+- Control mold:

+- Clean the bathroom and kitchen often.

+- Fix any water leaks.

+- Close windows and run your air conditioner (AC) or your dehumidifier.

+- Clean any mold you see or smell with a solution of

+1 cup (or less) of bleach mixed with 1 gallon of water.

+- NEVER mix bleach with ammonia.